High-intensity interval training: Fat oxidation

 HIIT can result in modest reductions of subcutaneous fat in young and healthy individuals, but greater reductions for overweight individuals.
 HIIT, particularly running, is a time-efficient strategy in decreasing abdominal and visceral fat-mass deposits.

 A 2021 systematic review examined the effects of HIIT combined with resistance training in teens (ages 10–19), without providing a nutritional plan.
 The study found that 8 to 12 weeks of HIIT combined with resistance training can substantially reduce waist size and body fat percentage.
 However the study did not find conclusive evidence of HIIT and resistance training being an effective solitary treatment for type 2 diabetes or arterial hypertension, but did find HIIT has the potential to reduce future cardiovascular problems in teens.

-Brain power
+Cognitive effects

-HIIT can elicit short term brain improvements similar to those usually observed with aerobic exercise.
+HIIT can elicit short term cognitive improvements similar to those usually observed with aerobic exercise.

+Youth

+HIIT has been shown to increase muscle mass in adolescent populations, especially in the mid-to-late teenage years.
+In cases of pediatric obesity, HIIT training can be used as both a treatment and a preventative measure, as it can help decrease BMI (body mass index), decrease body fat mass percentage, decrease insulin resistance, and decrease the count of low-density lipoproteins across the body.
+The reduction in fat mass and BMI at a young age create effects against obesity that are also tantamount in preventing other health issues such as diabetes, coronary heart disease, and cancer.
+It has been shown to increase full body strength, and thereby improve full-body movement capability, which can reduce sedentariness.

-Dangers of HIIT
+Dangers

 The American College of Sports Medicine suggests consulting one's doctor before starting a HIIT regimen, particularly if there is a history of coronary heart disease.
 This is to ascertain its safety and allow the patient to build up the intensity of exercise without causing harm.
 It is advised to start a lower intensity and go at one's own pace.

+High-intensity exercise has the potential to elicit rapid increases in systemic blood pressure that may be transmitted to the brain, which could lead to hyper-perfusion injury in at-risk populations such as sedentary adults.

 There is a risk of injury due to fatigue and overtraining, so it is advised to allow time for recovery.
 Research from Rutgers University demonstrated that the knees, shoulders, and ankles were the most commonly involved injuries.
 More specifically, knee and ankle sprains were very common.
 Based on that, neuromuscular training and pre-strengthening programs are recommended to improve flexibility, particularly before exercise.